- Public Art

 - Formed a recycling task force to research and recommend a new recycling system for curbside and non-curbside items.
 With their recommendation we purchased new receptacles, created signage, and launched a new, and more functional recycling process.

 - Appointed a recycling specialist to monitor and recycle non-curbside recycling items offsite, and to serve as the recycling point person.

 - Held a recycling training for staff to prepare for the new recycling system.

 - Applied sustainable practices to office move in 2011, including the build-out for the new space.

 - Set up composting in the office.

 - Completed a sustainable practices action list to be considered for certification through the City’s Sustainability at Work program.
 Action items cover information & education, materials & waste, energy, transportation, and water.
-Received Sustainability at Work Silver Certification in 2012.
+Received Sustainability at Work Gold Certification in June 2013.
 Actions accomplished:

 sustainabilityatworkpdx.com providing free tools and expertise to achieve your goals

 recycleatwork.com provides free, customized assistance to all types of businesses throughout the Portland metropolitan area